The Home Buying Process

 - has experience in helping home buyers find and purchase

-As we mentioned before, once you find the home you want to buy you’re going to need financing available to purchase it.
-A mortgage broker or loan officer can help with this by:
+As we mentioned before, once you find the home you want to buy, you’ll need the financing available.
+A mortgage broker or loan officer can help by:

 - informing you what mortgage programs you qualify for